zhuowei/Xenologer/README.md

 For the camera, instead of calling Camera.open() to get the rear facing camera, Camera.open(0) is called to get the first camera, as the Nexus 7 doesn't have a rear camera.

+For Home, removed the connectivity check for voice commands

 ### Install

 Download the APK: